cutandjoin/cutandjoin.github.io/index.md

 ### Version 1.0.0.0 - Dec 21, 2019
 ### Version 2.0.0.0 - Jun 28, 2025
-### Version 2.4.5.0 - Apr 21, 2026
+### Version 2.4.6.0 - May 22, 2026
-- Changed Individual FS/Cue (qd=10–11) operations to be skipped for non-executable blocks
+- Added an option to always display the playback position in the list during playback
-- Fixed a bug where the progress display was not counted correctly
+- Fixed several minor bugs

 For detailed update information, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.